benos-9k/GLAER/README.md

 ## OpenGL XML Documentation

-The primary API specification can be updated with
-`svn co --username anonymous --password anonymous https://cvs.khronos.org/svn/repos/ogl/trunk/doc/registry/public/api/ api` from the repository root.

-The function documentation can be updated by first nuking the `/docs` directory, then running `./getdocs.py`.
+The API specification './api/gl.xml' will be downloaded if it is not present.
+The documentation is not critical to operation, and as such will not be downloaded if it does not exist.
+GLAER does however come with both the API specification and documentation already present.
+To update the API specification and documentation, import the Python module `glapi` and call `glapi.update_api()` and `glapi.update_docs()` respectively, then reload the module.

 ## Python